4 Tips to Teach EFL Writing More Effectively

 - formulate tentative conclusions

-Second, it prepares EFL students for a professional career.
-If students find a job which requires English business communication (i.e. short reports, memos, customer emails), the inquiry-approach provides them with a clear framework which guides them to writing articulate, persuasive and intelligent text.
+Second, it prepares students for a professional career.
+If students find a job which requires English business communication skills (i.e. writing short reports, memos, customer emails), the inquiry-approach provides them with a framework which guides them to writing articulate and persuasive text.

 You can’t cut corners when teaching students how to write.
 That’s why it is important for teachers to look for ways to help EFL students improve fluency, become more proficient, use sentence-focused teaching to improve style and show students a model for independent thinking.